 As an activist gesture, the Green Games Guide seeks to intervene into the production processes and culture of the entire tabletop industry.
 This project has been a real learning experience for me and it has been a pleasure to collaborate with such a brilliant team (Ben Abraham, T. Caires, Carlos Flores, JF Gagne, Jessica Metheringham, and Eric Price).

-Director Stephen Ives of Insignia Films contacted me to be interviewed for the film Ruthless: Monopoly’s Secret History, which appeared on PBS’ The American Experience.
+Director Stephen Ives of Insignia Films interviewed me for the film Ruthless: Monopoly’s Secret History, which appeared on PBS’ The American Experience.
 The film looks at how the game fits into larger cultural politics of Capitalism and the tangled history of how a politically radically board game became the epitome of global capitalism.
-I appear along with a wonderful cast of game designers and scholars.

 The Rules We Break is a book of recipes for teaching design.
 Filled with hands-on exercises and micro-essays, the book uses games and play as the method for understanding fundamental design concepts.
 The Rules We Break will help you brainstorm ideas, understand how systems work, creatively solve problems, design interactive narratives, and engage with the collaborative process of prototyping and iteration.
 It is a book for all kinds of designers, artists, and others who create culture and manage organizations.
 Published by Princeton Architectural Press with the collaboration of editor Jennifer Thompson